etactica/host_utilities/bt_read_char_bulk/README.md

 Works just fine.  however, like all of our bleak scripts so far, once this exits, you must powercycle the bluetooth adapter before it runs again :(

 # TODO
-* re-implement in https://github.com/getsenic/gatt-python (jpa has used this)
+* re-implement in https://github.com/getsenic/gatt-python (jpa has used this) (see https://github.com/PetteriAimonen/bletalk/blob/master/utils/connect.py)
 * re-implement in ....? bleson? anything else?
 * Figure out what's wrong with bleak?
 * what are we not closing properly?!